 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

+This one has died down over the years with the advent of Revolution and Evolution-R, but many fans either liked or hated the third season (Slayers TRY) because of its darker plot and fascinating(?) and well-done(?) questioning of who is and isn't evil.
 And the simple fact that by the end there was a sense of been there, done that, with the antics of Lina and the gang - especially the antics of Lina - just not being as funny as they would've been in the two previous seasons.

 Hellmaster Fibrizzo of the second season and eighth Light Novel.
 As the oldest of the Mazoku, Fibrizzo's ultimate goal is the destruction of alll reality.
 This is pretty standard for Mazoku, but the sheer joy which Fibrizzo conducts his manipulations,and worse, when he tortures and kills his enemies lands him here.
 There are few other villains in slayers who take such unmitigated delight in causing suffering,especially when Fibrizzo seems to target loved ones to give as much pain as he can to his targets.